Do I Need Therapy?

 Experiencing intrusive thoughts

 Intrusive thoughts are upsetting, disturbing, or anxiety-provoking thoughts that may pop into your head at any time and for no clear reason.
 Intrusive thoughts can be difficult to ignore or get rid of, and they may feel all-consuming.
-Oftentimes, intrusive thoughts can be an indication that the person is experiencing anxiety or extreme levels of stress.
+Oftentimes, intrusive thoughts can be an indication that the person is experiencing anxiety or extreme levels of stress, and therapy may be beneficial.

 Stress and physical symptoms